 5 Unsafe Design Trends Home Inspectors Wish You’d Stop Doing

-When it comes to home design, the popular trends don’t always heed a “safety first” warning.
-That’s according to home inspectors — the people tasked with inspecting properties for immediate or potential problems.
+When it comes to home design, popular trends don’t always heed a “safety first” warning.
+That’s according to home inspectors the people tasked with inspecting properties for immediate or potential problems.
 As more homebuyers renovate fixer-uppers or look to Pinterest for DIY design inspiration, home inspectors are spotting some design tactics that may look nice but aren’t necessarily safe.

 Here are five home trends that give property inspectors pause because of their potential for health and safety issues.

 Floating shelves in the kitchen are a neat way to show off your pretty stoneware or, in the living room, they can provide a gallery space for your favorite books or trinkets.
 While adding floating shelves may seem like an easy task, Valentino Gecaj of Valentino Home Inspections in Westchester, New York, says many of the DIY installations he’s seen don’t have adequate support.
-If you’re attaching a floating shelf to, say, plaster or drywall, you need molly bolts or wall anchors.
+If you’re attaching a floating shelf too, say, plaster or drywall, you need molly bolts or wall anchors.
 “Floating shelves are much easier to overload with weight than traditional shelves,” Gecaj explains.

 Vintage appliances may add a little whimsy and a pop of pastel to your kitchen.
-But not only are replacement parts hard to source should you need a repair, some of these appliances can spell danger.
+But not only are replacement parts hard to the source should you need a repair, some of these appliances can spell danger.
 “They hold a much higher chance of starting electrical fires,” Gecaj says.
 Many vintage stoves also aren’t outfitted with modern safety features like anti-tip technology and sealed electrical components.
 If you love the retro look, there are many appliance manufacturers who are replicating the designs to meet modern standards.